-The Rutland Railroad Archives are part of the Special Collections of Davis Family Library at Middlebury College.
-The Archives contain photographs and other information for about 75 railroads in addition to the Rutland Railroad.
-Most of the material in the archives has been donated by members of the Rutland Railroad Historical Society and the archives include a great variety of resources: books, periodicals, photographs, maps, timetables, annual reports, legal proceedings, equipment inventories, stock certificates and newspaper clippings.
+The Rutland Railroad archive is held by Middlebury College’s Special Collections & Archives.
+The archive contains photographs and other information for about 75 railroads in addition to the Rutland Railroad.
+Most of the material in the archive has been donated by members of the Rutland Railroad Historical Society.
+The archive includes a variety of materials: books, periodicals, photographs, maps, timetables, annual reports, legal proceedings, equipment inventories, stock certificates, and newspaper clippings.

 Rutland Railroad Historical Note